Transformers as Algorithms: Generalization and Stability in In-context Learning: Introduction

 \section{Introduction}

 Transformer (TF) models were originally developed for NLP problems to address long-range dependencies through the attention mechanism.
 In recent years, language models have become increasingly large, with some boasting billions of parameters (e.g., GPT-3 has 175B, and PaLM has 540B parameters~\cite{brown2020language,chowdhery2022palm}).
 It is perhaps not surprising that these large language models (LLMs) have achieved state-of-the-art performance on a wide range of natural language processing tasks.
-What is surprising is the ability of some of these LLMs to perform \emph{in-context learning }(ICL), i.e., to adapt and perform a specific task given a short prompt, in the form of instructions, and a small number of examples \cite{brown2020language}.
-The ability of ICL to arise in these models without explicit training, allows them to efficiently perform new tasks without the need for model weight updates.
+What is surprising is the ability of some of these LLMs to perform \emph{in-context learning} (ICL), i.e., to adapt and perform a specific task given a short prompt, in the form of instructions, and a small number of examples \cite{brown2020language}.
+These models' ability to learn in-context without explicit training allows them to efficiently perform new tasks without a need for updating model weights.

-Specifically, ICL shows the ability of a TF to provide a prediction on an example given a few (input, output) examples within a prompt.
-As depicted in Figure \ref{fig:icl}, for NLP, the examples may correspond to pairs of (question, answer)'s or translations.
+Figure \ref{fig:icl} illustrates examples of ICL where a transformer makes a prediction on an example based on a few (input, output) examples provided within its prompt.
+For NLP, the examples may correspond to pairs of (question, answer)'s or translations.
 Recent works \cite{garg2022can,laskin2022context} demonstrate that ICL can also be used to infer general functional relationships.
-For instance, \cite{hollmann2022tabpfn} aim to solve supervised learning problems where we feed an entire training dataset $(\x_i,f(\x_i))_{i=1}^{n-1}$ {as the input prompt}, expecting that conditioning the TF model {on this prompt} would allow it to infer an accurate prediction for a new input point $\x_n$.
-As discussed in \cite{garg2022can}, this provides a supervised-learning flavor to ICL, where the model \emph{implicitly trains} on the data provided within the prompt, and performs inference on test points.
+For instance, \cite{hollmann2022tabpfn,garg2022can} aims to solve certain supervised learning problems where they feed an entire training dataset $(\x_i,f(\x_i))_{i=1}^{n-1}$ {as the input prompt}, expecting that conditioning the TF model {on this prompt} would allow it to make an accurate prediction on a new input point $\x_n$.
+As discussed in \cite{akyurek2022learning,garg2022can}, this provides an implicit optimization flavor to ICL, where the model \emph{implicitly trains} on the data provided within the prompt, and performs inference on test points.

-Our work formalizes in-context learning from a statistical lens, abstracting the transformer as {a learning algorithm} where the goal is inferring the correct (input, ouput) functional relationship from prompts. {We focus on a meta-learning setting} where the model is trained on many tasks, allowing ICL to generalize to both new and previously-seen tasks.
+Our work formalizes in-context learning from a statistical lens, abstracting the transformer as {a learning algorithm} where the goal is inferring the correct (input, ouput) functional relationship from prompts.
+We focus on a meta-learning setting where the model is trained on many tasks, allowing ICL to generalize to both new and previously-seen tasks.
 Our main contributions are: